 I will be honest, before I had the EasyPress I avoided iron on or heat transfer vinyl like the plague.
 It never stayed and always left me super frustrated.
 This machine is amazing for attaching iron on.
 It works great, it heats up quickly, and it is easy to use.
 A constant temperature is crucial for adhering iron on and this keeps a steady temp while applying even pressure.
 I definitely recommend this if you do any sort of iron on.
 It also works great with Heat N Bond for appliqués and adding Deco Foil, just be sure to let the foil cool before peeling because the adhesive needs to cool a bit to transfer the foil.
 See my low sew napkins for a fun EasyPress tutorial.
 Now you can also get the EasyPress 2 which comes in multiple sizes.
 The big perk of the 2 is that it remembers the last temperature that you set, so if you use the same temp each time you won’t have to click through a bunch of times to get to that same temp.
 They both work equally great but the EasyPress 2 has a few extra perks that make it fantastic.
 The link will take you to all the options on the Cricut site, so whether you are shopping on a budget or looking for the perfect size with a few extra perks you can find the Press that is right for you!

 I love these pens!
+There are two sets pictured below, the sorbet set and the mermaid glitter gel pen set.
 The colors are so pretty and they are awesome for all of your Cricut drawing projects.
 I like to pretend I have doodling skills by watching my Cricut do the doodling for me!
 Use these to address your envelopes or sign your cards with beautiful script handwriting.
 There are seriously so many fun options!
 Just don’t use them on fabric, because really only fabric markers work well on fabric!
 (See my faux cross stitch gift tags to see how I use these markers.)

 If you don’t have table or counter space for your machine then you must have a great place to store it.
-Grab a tote to store all of your Cricut accessories and your machine.
+Grab this tote to store all of your Cricut accessories.
 It rolls so you can roll it right into your storage closet or roll it out the door to a friend’s house for a day of cutting and crafting.
-The fabric is beautiful and it just screams for some customization with iron on! right?
-It comes in several colors so you can grab whichever one suits your fancy!
+The fabric is beautiful and it just screams for some customization with iron on!
+Right?
+Then pair it with this machine tote.
+These used to come as a set, but now you can easily get them separately and set the machine tote right on top of the craft tote.
+Use a cute belt or a bungee cord to hold the machine tote on top when you are headed out for a day of crafting!

 Tweezers are a must have tool for weeding your projects.
 They are also great for transferring appliqués that you have cut on your machine.
 I use them for small letters that I have cut from fabric and for grabbing small hard to weed pieces of vinyl in intricate designs.
 These are great because they are closed until you press and then they open, which is opposite of most tweezers.
 This is helpful because you can hold on to something without any hand fatigue which is always a plus.